 An e-will is a non-legally binding document that explains in great detail what you want to leave behind to your beneficiaries.
-You will have to invite one or more Trustees.
+You will have to invite one or more Legacy Contacts.
 These personal representatives will have to accept your Myend invitation.
 One of them could be the executor.
 This would be the person who will get access to your Myend e-will and will be in charge of settling your final wishes.

 ⚙️ How does an e-will work?